Montblac/Euphrosyne/README.md

 # Euphrosyne
-Euphrosyne is a Twitter bot that pulls hot posts from subreddits at a given hour and tweets them.
+Euphrosyne is a Twitter bot that pulls hot posts from subreddits every hour and tweets them.

 ## Installation
 #### Setting up your Reddit account